Remington Balder Pro Review – It’s One Of The Best

 The Balder Pro is a designated head shaver, so its design is specifically made for head shaving—unlike other electric facial shavers, which have a longer body design and either foil cutters or only three rotary cutters (most designated electric head shavers have 4 or more).

-As always, I put shavers and all other grooming products through their paces, test them out for a period of time, and report back my findings.
+As always, I put shavers and all other grooming products through their paces, test them out for some time, and report back my findings.
 What I also do–is tell you all about what I think about the features and finish off with who it’s (Balder Pro) best suited for!

 Video Review